Bethany Weir

 Disadvantages of Leasing a New Car

 • You can’t make changes or modify the car once you have it easily.
-On a lease you are the registered keeper of the vehicle, not the owner.
+On a lease, you are the registered keeper of the vehicle and not the owner.
 Therefore, you will not be able to change anything on the vehicle that will invalidate the warranty or can’t be changed back before the vehicle is due to be returned.

 • You may get charged for wear and tear.
 You must return the vehicle within the BVRLA Fair Wear and Tear guidelines.
 If the vehicle condition is outside the guidelines, we may charge you a penalty.